5 min read

 Business associate agreement (BAA) with email providers

-When using automated emails you must ensure your email service provider is also compliant.
-Email service providers that handle PHI must sign a BAA with the healthcare provider.
-The agreement guarantees that the provider is accountable for protecting patient data according to HIPAA standards.
+When using automated emails, you must ensure your email service provider is also compliant.
+The HHS states that “covered entities and business associates enter into contracts with their business associates to ensure that the business associates will appropriately safeguard protected health information.”
+Under this requirement, email service providers that handle PHI must sign a BAA with the healthcare provider.
+The agreement must “clarify and limit, as appropriate, the permissible uses and disclosures of protected health information by the business associate, based on the relationship between the parties and the activities or services being performed by the business associate.”
 Providers that fail to obtain a BAA with their email vendors risk non-compliance and potential penalties.

 Related: The consequences of not having a BAA with an email service provider